zorkohiro/cdpw/README.md

 for making the key is also under Documentation.

 Code DARK PACS Workstation requires an additional
-USB storage device which is a secure ACORN device which has a key pad to unlock.
+USB storage device which is a secure APRICORN device which has a key pad to unlock.
 This is for patient data storage.
 That needs to be formatted a specific way.
 Instructions under Documentation.